michaelborck-education/ai-teaching-partner-hr/booklet/00-front-matter.md

 ### Context Matters

-This booklet was developed for Curtin University's HR programs.
-If you're at a different institution or teaching a different discipline, you'll need to adapt examples, learning outcomes, and institutional references.
+This booklet was developed for Curtin University's business programs, with HR serving as the primary example discipline.
+If you're at a different institution or teaching a different business discipline, you'll need to adapt examples, learning outcomes, and institutional references.
 The frameworks are transferable; the specifics may not be.

 ### This Is a Starting Point